ROFL

 LOL | Laughing out loud |

-ROFL stands for "Rolling on the floor laughing," which is meant to say that you think something is so funny that you fell to the ground laughing.
+ROFL stands for "rolling on the floor laughing," which is meant to say that you think something is so funny that you fell to the ground laughing.
 It is most often sent in text messages, but may also be used online on social sites or in chatrooms.

 ROFL is similar to LMAO (laughing my a** off) in popularity and hyperbole.
 Both of these acronyms are used as a more expressive version of LOL (laughing out loud).